 1 Overview BACS1.6 Credits 15 credits (7.5 ECTs) Overview This unit runs throughout the second semester alongside Historic Crafts 2, History of Pigment Materials & Media and Introduction to Conservation 2.
 The unit builds upon the knowledge, understanding and lab skills acquired during the unit Conservation Science 1 and focuses on the chemical and physical nature of materials, specifically concepts and materials which allow a more in-depth understanding of conservation related issues.
 The unit will examine how a conservator might use 'chemical knowledge' (the secondary bonding / polarity characteristics of molecules) to choose suitable solvents for the safe and effective cleaning of an object.
 It will introduce organic molecules and the concept of functional groups and will indicate the different types of organic materials commonly encountered in historical artefacts.
 The naming of both organic and inorganic structures and the different types of formulae used to represent them will also be explored.
 The set of lectures and lab training consists of a review of the scientific method (and its history), the elemental nature of mostly organic materials using knowledge of the basic structure of materials (sub-atomic particles, elements and the periodic table).
 On successful completion of this unit you should have knowledge of the underlying principles of a variety of chemical and physical concepts and how these relate to the behaviour of a range of materials.

-In order to successfully complete this unit your work should demonstrate:

-- 1. Introductory level knowledge and understanding of the principles associated with chemistry and physics of polymers for conservation practice; - Knowledge and understanding of the underlying principles related to the physics of light and colour and the chemistry of pigments; - 3.
-An ability to employ scientific experiment in the laboratory to support conservation practice; - 4.
-An ability to evaluate and interpret calculations in chemistry, and employ specific chemical concepts to inform judgements in relation to conservation practice;
+Learning Outcomes In order to successfully complete this unit your work should demonstrate: Introductory level knowledge and understanding of the principles associated with chemistry and physics of polymers for conservation practice; Knowledge and understanding of the underlying principles related to the physics of light and colour and the chemistry of pigments; 3.
+An ability to employ scientific experiment in the laboratory to support conservation practice;

-Books & journals

-Mills, J.S. & White, R. (1999) The organic chemistry of museum objects.
+• ate and interpret calculations in chemistry, ic chemical concepts to inform judgements in vation practice; Learning Hours 150 notional learning hours are divided as follows: Scheduled 75% Guided 25% Independent 00% Essential Resources Books & journals Mills, J.S. & White, R. (1999) The organic chemistry of museum objects.
 2nd edition.
 Oxford: Butterworth-Heinemann.
+Moncrieff A & Ashlev-Smith I (eds.)
+(1992) Science for